Jesp9025/VMwareFailover/README.md

 Python version and powershell version of print server failover.

-v2 (only PowerShell): removed the restart of network adapter.
+v2 (only PowerShell):Removed the restart of network adapter.
 IP duplicate has been fixed in Windows Registry on print servers with ArpRetryCount 0 and IPAutoconfigurationEnabled 0.

 # What is this